Disgruntled/auth0_aws_Saml/readme.md

 ## Auth0 Rules

-The authorization model fort this is set at the auth0 rule model.
+The authorization model for this is set at the auth0 rule model.
 Each user in your auth0 user pool requires an entry in your auth0 tenants rules to mape them to a list of IAM roles on the accounts that trust your SAML IDP

-You could do one rule per user, or one